 I01.0: Acute rheumatic pericarditis

 You have become infected some time ago with certain bacteria.
-You had a sore throat or tonsillitis caused by bacteria.
-Your immune system fought the bacteria using certain antibodies.
-However, these antibodies can also attack the body’s tissue.
+These bacteria typically cause throat inflammation or tonsil inflammation.
+One way the immune system fights bacteria is with antibodies.
+Certain antibodies can also damage the body’s own tissue.
+Different symptoms are caused by damage to different types if tissue.

-Your pericardium has become inflamed as a result of this condition.
-The heart is composed of a thick muscle layer and a thin membrane in the heart interior.
+The infection has caused your pericardium to become inflamed.
+The heart is composed of a thick layer of muscle and a thin membrane inside the heart.
 An external sac, the pericardium, surrounds the heart.
-This sac consists of a tight membrane.
+This sac consists of a protective membrane.
+Pericarditis, inflammation of the pericardium, can cause a high temperature and chest pain.

 Additional indicator